MJZLOTR/contentspace/README.md

 - `/gitea.com`, here should be cloned **only** the repos living in the internal git system
 - `/github.com`, here should be cloned **only** the repos living in any public facing GitHub organization affiliated with Open Telekom Cloud

-**Always fork the upstream repos you are going to work on**, unless you instructed otherwise, and add them as _submodule_
-in one of the aforementioned paths.
+**Always fork the upstream repos you are going to work with**, unless you instructed otherwise, and add them as _submodule_ in one of the aforementioned paths.

 > [!IMPORTANT]
 > If you are contributing **new** content, always clone your fork under **gitea.com**, do not create any branch or commits